rafaelhartilek/PassGen/README.md

 # PassGen
-A simple python random password generator that i wrote for fun
+A simple python random password generator that I wrote for fun

+Features:
+> Can especify desired lenght
+> works